Congratulations!

 -Laptop allowance

-Questions about scholarship?
+Questions about merit scholarships?
 Contact lawadmissions@duq.edu

 International students have additional requirements.